Nude (song): Release

 "Nude" was released as a single on 31 March 2008.
 Radiohead held a competition for fans to create remixes from the stem tracks of guitar, drums, bass, vocals and strings, available to purchase via iTunes.
 The entries were streamed on the Radiohead website.
 A performance of "Nude" was included on the 2008 live video In Rainbows – From the Basement.

 Early versions of "Nude", recorded in the OK Computer period, were included in the special edition of the 2017 OK Computer reissue OKNOTOK 1997 2017 and the 2019 compilation MiniDiscs [Hacked].
 Pitchfork wrote that the solo acoustic demo from Yorke on MiniDiscs [Hacked] was "spectral and difficult to make out, but therein lies its allure: it allows you to trace its journey from this demo to the song we know".

 Reception

 "Nude" reached number 21 on the UK singles chart, outperforming the previous In Rainbows single, "Jigsaw Falling into Place".
 In the US, it reached number 37 on the Billboard Hot 100, making it Radiohead's second top-40 hit after their debut single, "Creep", reached number 34 in 1993.
 It was also the first Radiohead song to make the Billboard Pop 100.
 Sales included sales of the remix stems, boosting the single's chart performance.

+Reviewing In Raindows for the Guardian, Alexis Petridis wrote that "with its strings and swooning guitars, 'Nude' sounds lushly romantic".
+In Pitchfork, Mark Pytlik described it as "big-hearted" with "keening melodies and immutable prettiness ...
+Yorke wrenching as much sweetness out of it as he possibly can".
 In 2020, the Guardian writer Jazz Monroe named "Nude" the seventh-greatest Radiohead song, writing: "After kicking around in Radiohead lore for more than a decade, 'Nude' ... found stunning form, first by channelling Björk – choppy coos, weeping strings – and then in a finale as bright and penetrating as dawn."